JaydipGabani/algo_practice/readme.md

-This is a readme for algorithm problems
+This is a repository for algorithm problems